 Group Treasury at DB AG is responsible for DB Group financing.
 This ensures that all Group companies are able to borrow and invest funds at optimal terms and conditions.
 Before obtaining funds from external sources, we first conduct intra-Group financing transactions.
-When borrowing external funds, DB AG takes out short-term loans in its own name, whereas long-term capital is generally obtained through the Groupʼs financing company, DB Finance.
+When borrowing non-Group funds, DB AG takes out short-term loans in its own name, whereas long-term capital is generally obtained through the Group’s financing company, DB Finance.
 The funds are passed on to the Group companies as short-term credit lines, which can be utilized as part of cash pooling on internal current accounts and/or through fixed short-term credit, or in the form of long-term loans.
-This concept enables us to pool risks and resources for the entire Group.
-Further advantages arise from the consolidation of our know-how, realized synergy effects and minimized refinancing costs.

 The Group Treasury operates as an in-house bank, although it provides a service function rather than acting as a profit center.
 The Group companies conduct business dealings with the Group Treasury (foreign exchange transactions, cash pooling, cash investments and taking up of loans).
 The conditions are set in line with market rates according to the arm’s length principle.
 Current interest rates will be agreed and will also be quoted by banks if they had no profit forecast.
 Market rates also mean that credit margins are adjusted in line with creditworthiness: the credit margin for the infrastructure companies is largely in line with the credit margins of DB AG in the financial and capital market.
 The credit margins for non-infrastructure companies are higher and are based on an internal metric-based credit rating and the credit margins quoted on the capital market.